AndrewSommer/CloudFormationContinuousDeployment/README.md

 # CloudFormationContinuousDeployment
-Continuously deploy your CloudFormation when code is committed to your GitHub repo
+Continuously deploy your CloudFormation when code is committed to your repo.

 ## Prerequisites
 * #### GitHub Token Secret